 - 1. Used rocker shafts are not recommended and generally they are out-of-round, galled, scored, or worn.
 For best results, use new ones, ours have grooves for better lubrication.
 Prior to installation of rocker shafts, thoroughly clean the shafts especially the inner bore.
-Ours have threaded plugs in the ends to make this an easy job.
-If you "over tighten" there bubba, the rockers won't go on the shaft.
-Make the plugs snug, not tight. - 2.
+Ours have threaded plugs in the ends to make this an easy job. - 2.
 Using the attached diagram, assemble the rocker arms/shafts as shown.
-Be sure and use the enclosed high pressure prelube (such as cam lube) on the rockers and shafts when assembling them.
+Be sure and use the enclosed high-pressure prelube (such as cam lube) on the rockers and shafts when assembling them.
 Install the shafts on the heads according to the diagrams in Illustration #1 and note the shaft oil hole positions.

-Torque:All Small Block shafts: 25 ft-lbs. (with 30W oil on the threads)All Big Block shafts:35 ft-lbs. (with 30W oil on the threads)
+Torque: All Small Block shafts: 16 ft-lbs (with 30W oil on the threads) All Big Block shafts: 30 ft-lbs (with 30W oil on the threads)